Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

 - CLI and SDB
   -  A new -r, --rootstrap option has been added to the tizen build-native CLI command.
 You can build a native application using a rootstrap name.
 - Dynamic Analyzer
-  - The UI hierarchy analysis supports the Tizen 2.3.1-based devices.
+  - The UI hierarchy analysis supports the Tizen 2.3.1 based devices.